 It’s important to take advantage of neuroplasticity at every stage of the stroke recovery process.

-For instance, neuroplasticity is at its “peak” immediately after stroke.
+For instance, neuroplasticity is most receptive immediately after stroke.
 This is why stroke rehabilitation starts on day 1.
-Rehabilitation specialists work hard to start the healing process as soon as possible to maximize recovery.
+Rehabilitation specialists begin therapy to activate the healing process as soon as possible to maximize recovery.

-Throughout the continuum of care, therapists focus on using massed practice to help stroke patients improve the effects of stroke.
+Throughout the continuum of care, therapists focus on using massed practice to improve stroke patients potential for recovery.

-For example, physical therapists will help stroke patients practice physical therapy stroke exercises to help improve strength and mobility.
+For example, physical therapists may help stroke patients practice physical therapy stroke exercises to improve strength and mobility.
 The exercises are practiced repetitiously to stimulate neuroplasticity and recruit new brain tissue to control movement.

-If you can practice it, the brain can get better at it thanks to neuroplasticity.
+If you can practice it, the brain activates the neuroplasticity which leads to healing and recovery.

 BDNF Also Helps Neuroplasticity

-Aside from massed practice, there is another well-studied way to enhance neuroplasticity: increasing brain-derived neurotrophic factor (BDNF).
+Aside from massed practice, there is an additional well-studied therapy to enhance neuroplasticity: increasing brain-derived neurotrophic factor (BDNF).

 BDNF is a protein that supports and encourages the growth of new neurons and synapses, which is critical for neuroplasticity.

 One way to boost BDNF is with aerobic exercise, which includes any kind of exercise that increases your heart rate, like brisk walking or cycling.

 Another way to boost BDNF is by eating certain foods.
-For example, omega-3s have been shown to normalize BDNF, and you can get it from salmon or chia seeds.
+For example, omega-3s have been shown to normalize BDNF, available from salmon or chia seeds.

 Finding Hope for Recovery from Stroke